top of page

 Can parenting plans be changed?

 Yes.
 Plans should be reviewed as children grow or your circumstances change.
-Changes should be agreed in writing and, if needed, family dispute resolution can help.
+Changes should be agreed upon in writing, and if needed, family dispute resolution can help.

 What happens if someone breaks a parenting plan?